uzzielperez/uzzielperez.github.io/_posts/2019-02-10-Understanding-Symmetry-Breaking.md

 The examples above are just simple examples on rotational symmetry.
 There's another kind of symmetry that I love showing to kids.
 I'm pretty sure this is familiar to many of you - making paper hearts and butterflies!
 It's a kind of mirror symmetry where the shape on one side is exactly the same on the other side of a line.

-### Level 1: Explaining things to my wife, or a stranger who doesn't know physics.
+### Level 1: Explaining things to my (ex) wife, or a stranger who doesn't know physics.

-Sometimes I tease my wife, "Wow, you look symmetric today!"
+Sometimes I tease my (ex) wife, "Wow, you look symmetric today!"
 It was once said that symmetry is closely associated with beauty.
 A lot of architectural gems have a sense of proportion and balance.
 A famous one is the Taj Mahal.

 Symmetry is also a striking feature of living organisms.
 For example, we humans are bilaterally symmetric.
 If you draw a vertical line in the middle of our body we pretty much look the same on both sides, just like a butterfly.
 Interestingly, there are other creatures have another kind of symmetry, that's similar to how we rotated the square and the circle.
 If we look at a starfish or a sea urchin or cut an apple, we could see a some symmetry when we rotate it around its center point.
 This is some kind of radial symmetry.
 Recall that the square has a four-fold symmetry, i.e. it's symmetric with respect to rotations of 90 degrees around its center.
 Starfish look like they have a *pentaradial* symmetry, *penta* meaning a five-fold symmetry.
 Since my wife doesn't like math, I have to explain that 360 degrees is a full rotation and that means a five-fold symmetry corresponds to a 72-degree rotational symmetry about their centre.